 Mr Guo is a highly successful businessman who has owned and operated businesses in several east Africa countries including Kenya, Uganda, Tanzania, Congo, Angola and South Sudan over the past 40 years across a range of industries including construction, mining, forestry and electronics.
 In 2010 Mr Guo was awarded the Republic Cross by the Congo President in recognition of his services to Congo business.

 Mr Ming Guo

 Non-Executive Director

-Appointed Non-Executive Director on 4 February 2022
+Ceased as a Non-Executive Director on 29 November 2022

 Graduate of the Guizhou Institute of Technology, majoring in mechanical and electrical automation.